hikoala/kishery/README.md

 <img src="https://thoughtbot.com/thoughtbot-logo-for-readmes.svg" width="375" />

-Fishery is maintained and funded by thoughtbot, inc.
+kishery is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!